eostermueller/load-test-in-a-box/README.md

 Each scenario-puzzle takes 15-ish minutes and comes with special markdown hyperlinks that launch various java workloads on your own box to help you understand the performance scenario.

+# System Requirements
+* Uber jar is 330mb, but a total of 1.5g disk available space is required.
+SUT is unpacked to $HOME/.load-test-in-a-box
+* 2 CPU cores
+* 8g RAM
+* 1.8+ JDK
+* Tested on MS-Win and Mac, but Linux should work too…..pls file a bug report with any problems.

 # How it Works
 1. [Download](https://github.com/eostermueller/load-test-in-a-box/releases/download/0.0.3/load-test-in-a-box_agent-0.0.3.jar)  the uber jar file.
 2. Open a terminal or cmd.exe to the folder with the uber jar.
 Using your own 1.8+ JDK, launch the uber jar like this: